Principal Spacecraft Systems Engineer

 YOU’LL BRING THESE QUALIFICATIONS (Note: you must meet every qualification in order to be considered):

-- Bachelor’s degree in engineering or other technical discipline
+- Bachelor’s degree in engineering (software, computer, electrical, aerospace, mechanical, or other technical engineering discipline)

 THESE QUALIFICATIONS WOULD BE NICE TO HAVE: